gpaux/Mediana/index.md

 ## New release ! [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Mediana)](http://cran.r-project.org/package=Mediana)

-The version 1.0.3 of the Mediana R package has been released on 24 August 2016.
+The version 1.0.3 of the Mediana R package has been released on 25 August 2016.
 This latest stable version can be downloaded from the [CRAN website](https://cran.r-project.org/web/packages/Mediana/index.html).
 The principal revisions compared to the previous version include the following features:

 - Addition of the Beta distribution (`BetaDist`, see [Data model](DataModel.html#OutcomeDistobject)).

+- Addition of the mixture-based gatekeeping procedure (`MixtureGatekeepingAdj` see [Analysis model](AnalysisModel.html#MultAdjProcobject)).

 - Addition of the Truncated exponential distribution, which could be used as enrollment distribution (`TruncatedExpoDist`, see [Data model](DataModel.html#OutcomeDistobject)).